Why does estradiol matter on TRT?

 How often should estradiol be tested on TRT?

 Typical monitoring schedules include a baseline draw before starting TRT, a 3-month follow-up after starting or changing dose, a 6-month draw, then annually once stable — though schedules vary by prescriber and individual response.
 If symptoms of high or low E2 appear between scheduled draws, retest rather than assume.
-See our guide on how often to get blood work on TRT for a full monitoring schedule.
+Monitoring schedules are individualized and set by your prescriber, not by this article.